Major Controversies Surrounding Joni Ernst: A Detailed Timeline

 In January 2020, Joni Ernst petitioned the U.S. Supreme Court to reconsider Roe v.
 Wade, the landmark ruling that found abortion bans are unconstitutional.

-August 2020: COVID-19 Conspiracy Theory
+August 2020: COVID-19 conspiracy theory

-March 2025: ProPublica report on alleged romantic relationships
+March 2025: ProPublica report on alleged romantic relationships with military officials

-In March 2025, ProPublica reported that Joni Ernst had romantic relationships with a Navy legislative affairs official in 2019 and an Air Force general before 2023, raising conflict of interest questions about her service on the Armed Services Committee.
+In March 2025, ProPublica reported on alleged romantic relationships Joni Ernst had with a Navy official in 2019 and an Air Force general before 2023.
+These relationships raised conflict of interest questions regarding her service on the Armed Services Committee.

-May 30, 2025: "We are all going to die" comment
+May 30, 2025: "We are all going to die" comment at town hall meeting